 Grid is very straightforward to understand but hard to implement.
-It lays objects tridimensionally, same as a matrix.
+It lays objects tridimensionally, the same as a matrix.
 This layout is especially good for galleries.
-Do note that you can implement the same layout in grid and flex but it will end up less compatible to browsers and sometimes harder to implement.
+Do note that you can implement the same layout in grid and flex but it will end up less compatible with browsers and sometimes harder to implement.

-Tip: When you see a group of items organized in the form of a matrix, contemplate utilizing grid.
+Tip: When you see a group of items organized in the form of a matrix, contemplate utilizing the grid.

-Finally, the unnatural block type is an item uses an absolute, sticky, or fixed positioning.
-Normally it is anchored to the section (giving relative position to section tag).
+Finally, the unnatural block type is an item that uses an absolute, sticky, or fixed positioning.
+Normally it is anchored to the section (giving the relative position to section tag).
 They are easily discovered by noticing their awkward but perfect position.

 Now, that we have this information we can start identifying each block.

 That's it!
 Once we have structured the page elements like this, you can translate it easily to semantic HTML and subsequently to CSS.